-Mr. Clark was stunned when I brought Intrepid Jimmy to our after-school rehearsal, with an actual drama critic to give professional advice.
+Mr. Clark was stunned when I brought Intrepid Jimmy to our after-school rehearsal, with an actual drama critic to give a professional opinion.
 We were in dress rehearsal mode, so they saw the full production.
 Jimmy took photos.
-After we had finished, the critic had many questions, but he said he didn’t want to give any advice because we had obviously brought a modern interpretation to the classic.
+After we had finished, the critic had many questions.
+He said he didn’t want to give any advice because we had obviously brought a modern interpretation to the classic.
 He asked about Grant’s role, aware of the efforts we had made to have him in our cast.
 I explained it was crucial for him to be the observer (he had no lines) of the dream sequences, as seen through innocent eyes.
 In the program we removed the love slave description and called him the Innocent.

 “Grant has really interpreted his role himself, as he is on stage but not participating in the action.
 We hope the audience sees the play through his eyes.”

 He asked if we were using Elizabethan music.